Culham in the news

 Opening of the Oxford Railway

-Saturday 15th June 1844, The Standard of London
+Saturday 15th June 1844, The London Evening Standard

 A long news article covered the opening of the Didcot to Oxford branch, the highlights of which are included here.
 It is reported that the journey between Oxford and London which could take up to eight hours by coach was now timetabled as being two hours and twenty minutes by train.
 The report first covers the official inspection of the line.